parsasi/sample/chapter-1.md

 updated: "2025-09-03"
 ---

-# Welcome to Slides
+# Welcome to Metrists

-A terminal based presentation tool.
+A terminal based publishing.
 Some dummy changes.
 Retrying.